iltuoconsulenteit/DocCropper/UPDATES.md

   `Add-Type` compilation errors

 ## 2025-09-13
+- Added an API endpoint that streams wiki pages as HTML with no-cache headers so help content can be embedded safely inside the UI
+- Replaced iframe-based wiki embeds in both interfaces with dynamic loaders that fetch from the new endpoint and handle in-app navigation

+## 2025-09-13
 - Route `/wiki` through Django to serve bundled help pages without 500 errors when FastAPI is bypassed